3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_02/w06d03/diagnostic_solution/diagnostic_solution_express.md

 The view is simply how you display the data out.
 With Handlebars, we have been able to display data on the page.

 The controller handles all the traffic coming in (and out).
-We have been using controllers to send HTTP requests and receive data in our response.
+We have been using controllers to handle HTTP requests and manages, and sends back data through a response.